StKong95/YukariPlushMob/README.md

 ## Instructions

-1) Add mod to your Minecraft mods folder.
+1) Add the .jar file to your Minecraft mods folder.
 2) Try finding one in the wild, or spawn one using commands.

 ## Screenshot